Thames Tributary Neckinger - Bermondsey

 Park on the site of Bermondsey Spa.
 Thomas Keyse discovered a spring in the grounds of his tea gardens in the 1770's.
 He opened a spa and a picture gallery.
 In the evenings there were concerts and firework displays.

 Priory gatehouse site.
 The road ran from the abbeys eastern gatehouse to the abbey grange or farm.
 By the 18th this was an area of tanneries.
 The end section was Horney Lane into the 1920s - .

 5, 6 -7 a group with gables although much remodelled, is recognisable as one side of a late medieval gatehouse.
 The only remnant of the abbey is this stonework of the East Gate which was demolished in 1760 within 7 where some hinges can be seen protruding from its facade.

 15 Charity School for Girls. dated 1830, brick, with round-headed windows in the upper floor.
 Listed and considered at risk.
 St.Mary’s Youth Club.
 Corner of Griggs Place.

 Evelyn Coyle Day Centre

 49 Mabel Goldwin House.
 Mabel was a Mayor of Southwark in the 1970s.
 Houses PCT, Children's Services and Social Services.

 The Neckinger crosses this road

 Hartley's jam factory converted into flats and offices.
 W.P.
 Hartley made preserves at Aintree, Liverpool and opened a factory here in 1901.
 Electricity was used for power and light and strong walls and fireproof doors were installed to divide the building into seven or eight departments.
 Facilities were provided for loading and unloading between fifteen and twenty vans at a time.
 Jam and marmalade was produced from fresh fruit and sold in glazed stoneware jars.
-Excavations here found a brick-line well and a clay-lined tanning pit containing tow timber tanks'
+Excavations here found a brick-line well and a clay-lined tanning pit containing two timber tanks

 The name refers to the Rood of Grace